kibertoad/awilix-manager/README.md

   asyncDispose: true,
 })

-// This will return dependency1 and dependency2
-const result1 = awilixManager.getWithTags(diContainer, ['queue'])
+// This will return a record with dependency1 and dependency2 const result1 = awilixManager.getWithTags(diContainer, ['queue'])
-// This will return only dependency2
-const result2 = awilixManager.getWithTags(diContainer, ['queue', 'low-priority'])
+// This will return a record with only dependency2 const result2 = awilixManager.getWithTags(diContainer, ['queue', 'low-priority'])
 ```